informalsystems/quartz/crates/contracts/core/SPEC.md

 3. **Enclave Identity Verification**: The package verifies that messages come from authorized enclaves by checking the MRENCLAVE value.

-4. **Protocol Flexibility**: The package supports both DCAP and EPID attestation protocols, allowing for different SGX deployment scenarios.
+4. **DCAP Support**: The package supports DCAP attestation protocols.

 5. **Testability**: The mock-sgx feature allows for easy testing of contracts without a real SGX environment.